hashicorp/consul-terraform-sync/docs/config.md

 ## Configuration

-The Consul NIA daemon is configured using a file.
-Consul NIA supports [HashiCorp Configuration Language](https://github.com/hashicorp/hcl) (HCL) and JSON configuration file formats.
+The Sync daemon is configured using a file.
+Sync supports [HashiCorp Configuration Language](https://github.com/hashicorp/hcl) (HCL) and JSON configuration file formats.
 An example HCL configuration is shown below to automate a task to execute a Terraform module for 2 services.

 ```hcl
 log_level = "info"